-Kill Devil Hills Activities
+Kill Devil Hills Guide Sections:

-Kill Devil Hills Shopping
+- Kill Devil Hills Today

-Kill Devil Hills Vacation Rentals
+Kill Devil Hills Listings

 Kill Devil Hills is the oldest official town on the Outer Banks, and arguably, one of its most popular destinations.
 Located in the middle of the central Outer Banks and bordered by miles of attractions, activities, shops, and restaurants, (and not to mention miles of ocean,) Kill Devil Hills offers vacationers a world of things to do and see.

-At the top of the "Hills," the Wright Brothers Memorial overlooks the town, and at night, the soft flood lights surrounding the base of the memorial can be spotted in the distance from most any point within the town's limits.
+At the top of the "Hills," the Wright Brothers National Memorial overlooks the town, and at night, the soft flood lights surrounding the base of the memorial can be spotted in the distance from most any point within the town's limits.
 During the day, Kill Devil Hills really heats up with lots of fun both on and off the ocean, and plenty of entertainment for beach visitors.
 Essentially, for a packed-Outer Banks vacation that has plenty of amenities and action, Kill Devil Hills is a perfect vacation destination.

 Vacation rental homes are the most popular way to stay in the Outer Banks.
 Rental homes are available in Kill Devil Hills from: